Computer Aided Design & Drafting: Frequently Asked Questions

-See the current PCC tuition on the tuition website.
-Most CADD classes are 3 credits - you can calculate the cost of each course using the College Cost Calculator.
+Use the tuition calculator to estimate what your costs will be.
+Most CADD classes are 3 credits each.
 There are additional technology, laboratory, and student activity fees which total approximately $37 - $50 per class.
 Textbooks for these classes range from $75 to $150.
 CADD software is also available (student version) at various prices, or as free downloads from websites such as Autodesk.com or Solidworks.com

 Continuing Educational Unit CADD classes are also available through the PCC CADD Department, and are typically assessed a fee of $350-$450.
 College tuition and other miscellaneous charges normally do not apply to CEU offerings.

 Registration for CADD classes is easy!
 Most students register by telephone or by logging into MyPCC.